-Two quotes are usually obtained in relation to undertaking major alterations.
-The cheaper of the two will be awarded the works if the quote covers all the required elements of the adaptation.
+Three quotes are usually obtained in relation to undertaking major alterations.
+Each quote will be scored on the cost, timescale in which the works can begin, and the capacity of the contractor to take on the work, i.e., where the contactor has other on-going work.
+The contactor will be awarded the works if the quote covers all the required elements.
 To minimise disruption, the council may instruct more than one contactor in order to complete works within a timely manner.

-One quote will be deemed as acceptable for works where the situation permits (for example where the works are required urgently, to minimise disruption to clients who are vulnerable.
+One quote will be deemed as acceptable for works where the situation permits (for example, where the works are required urgently or to minimise disruption to clients who are vulnerable).
 As part of the grant's approval process, each quote is checked by the Senior Technical Housing Officer to ensure it is reasonable.
 Contractors will be required to provide further details where quotes are above what would usually be expected.
-All quotes go to the Principal Housing Services Officer and Housing Services Manager for final approval.
+All quotes go to the Principal Housing Services Officer or Housing Services Manager for final approval.

 Clients may wish to use their preferred contractor.
-In these cases, the Council will compare the quote against similar works previously undertaken to ensure it is reasonable.
-If the client decides to use their preferred contractor, and the quote exceeds what is reasonably expected for the works proposed.
-The Council will only pay what is deemed as reasonable and the client will be required to pay the difference.
+In these cases, the Council will compare the quote against two other quotes.
+If the client decides to use their preferred contractor, and the quote exceeds the lowest quotation cost for the works proposed, the Council will only pay what is deemed as reasonable and the client will be required to pay the difference.